SteelCompendium/data-rules-md-dse/Abilities/Talent/8th-Level Features/Levitation Field.md

   scc:
     - mcdm.heroes.v1:feature.ability.talent.8th-level-feature:levitation-field
   scdc:
-    - 1.1.1:13.2.1.2:02
+    - 1.1.1:11.2.1.2:02
   source: mcdm.heroes.v1
   subclass: Telekinesis
   target: Each ally in the area
   type: feature/ability/talent/8th-level-feature
 effects:
+  - name: Effect
-  - effect: Each target can fly until the start of your next turn, and can immediately shift up to their speed.
+    effect: Each target can fly until the start of your next turn, and can immediately shift up to their speed.
 You can also shift up to your speed.
       While flying, a target's stability is reduced to 0 and can't be increased.
-    name: Effect
+  - cost: Spend 5 Clarity
-  - effect: The effects last for 1 hour instead.
+    effect: The effects last for 1 hour instead.
-    cost: Spend 5 Clarity
 ```